 Before you do anything, you have to stop thinking of your house as a HOME and start thinking about it as an investment.
-Probably the most important investment you have made so far, you want to get the largest possible return on it, so you can move on to bigger and better things, right?
+Probably the most important investment you have made so far, so you want to get the largest possible return on it, right?

 Curb appeal (or, lack of thereof) can deter a visitor from wanting to go in – have you ever driven by a house for sale, disliking it from the outside and leaving without even giving it a chance?
 Avoid this situation happening to you by paying attention to the outside as well as the inside of your property.